Lieyu: History

-On July 26, 1950, ROC forces on the Dadan Island (Tatan), in total 298 soldiers, repulsed an attack (大擔島戰役) from a People's Liberation Army force of 700 soldiers that landed on the island.
+On July 26, 1950, ROC forces on the Dadan Island, in total 298 soldiers, repulsed an attack from a People's Liberation Army force of 700 soldiers that landed on the island.

 In January 1985, eight Chinese fishermen from a stranded boat were executed on Shi Islet by military orders.

-Donggang Bay, Lieyu Island, was the site of 1987 Lieyu Massacre, where nineteen or more Vietnamese refugees were killed on March 7, 1987 by the ROC armed forces.
+Donggang Bay, Lieyu Island, was the site of 1987 Lieyu massacre, where nineteen or more Vietnamese refugees were killed on March 7, 1987 by the ROC armed forces.